 - You are present in India for 60 days or more in the current tax year, and 365 days or more in the preceding four years

 If you meet the ROR criteria, you are taxed on your worldwide income, not just Indian-sourced income.
 In that case, you would need to look to a tax treaty between India and your home country to avoid double taxation.

 How Contractor Taxation Helps with Contracting in India

 Contractor Taxation has a network of umbrella companies in India.
-We can connect you with the tax, immigration and residency specialists that you will need to be in compliance with.
-Trying a DIY approach in India will mean the time and expense of hiring experts to help you, and even then, you may not be sure that you are meeting all the requirements or maximizing your net earnings.
+We can connect you with the tax, immigration and residency specialists that you will need to comply with.
+Trying a DIY approach in India will mean the time and expense of hiring experts to help you.
+Even then, you may not be sure that you are meeting all the requirements or maximizing your net earnings.

 If you allow the umbrella company to handle these tasks, you will be free to focus on your client and workload, with the knowledge that you have a partner who is well versed in helping international contractors in India.
 Please contact us so that we can get you started and prepared to enter the Indian work culture.